Video: Chicago boy wasn’t holding gun when shot by officer

 As the teen slows down, Stillman yells “Hands!
 Hands!
 Show me your (expletive) hands!”

 Toledo then turns toward the camera, Stillman yells “Drop it!” and midway between repeating that command, he opens fire and Toledo falls down.
-While approaching the wounded teen, Stillman radios in for an ambulance.
-He can be heard imploring the boy to “stay awake,” and as other officers arrive, an officer says he can’t feel a heartbeat and begins administering CPR.
+While approaching the wounded boy, Stillman radios in for an ambulance.
+He can be heard imploring Toledo to “stay awake,” and as other officers arrive, an officer says he can’t feel a heartbeat and begins administering CPR.

 In a lengthy email, Stillman’s attorney Tim Grace said Toledo left the officer no choice but to shoot.